widoriezebos/Thoth/Documentation/Basics/Git concepts.md

 ![](images/02%20Clone.png)

 ## SourceTree main screen
-After cloning the repository you should the main screen of SourceTree.
+After cloning the repository you should see the main screen of SourceTree.
 A few things to note here:

 ![](images/03%20Branches.png)

-Under branches you see only one branch called ‘master’, and if you open up ‘remote’ you see more branches that are not yet available locally.
+Under branches you see only one branch called ‘master’, and if you open up ‘REMOTES’ you see more branches that are not yet available locally.
 You can have one branch at a time in your local repository, it is like a snapshot of a particular version of your files.
 The master branch is not the one you want to work on.
 Usually you work on develop or a branch based on develop.
-To switch to develop, just double click on the remove develop branch.
+To switch to develop, just double click on the REMOTES\>Origin develop branch.

 ![](images/04%20Checkout%20Branch.png)